walt-id/.github/profile/README.md

 ## Who is using walt.id?

-See that others have build with our infrastructure.
+See what others have build with our infrastructure.
 Checkout our <a href="https://walt.id/case-studies" target="_blank">Case Studies</a>.

 ## Resources
 * <a href="https://docs.walt.id/" target="_blank">Documentation</a> - Technical docs for developers.